PoliticalGraveyard.com

 Byrne, Joseph L. (b.
 1859) — Born in Ireland, 1859.
 Not U.S. citizen; commission merchant; journalist; U.S. Vice & Deputy Consul in Valencia, 1900-11.
 Burial location unknown.

 Byrne, Joseph M., Jr. — of Newark, Essex County, N.J.
 Democrat.
-Delegate to Democratic National Convention from New Jersey, 1948.
-Still living as of 1948.
+Member of New Jersey state house of assembly from Essex County, 1932; delegate to Democratic National Convention from New Jersey, 1948.
+Burial location unknown.

 Byrne, Joseph M. — of Philadelphia, Philadelphia County, Pa.
 Democrat.
 Alternate delegate to Democratic National Convention from Pennsylvania, 1964.
 Still living as of 1964.

 Byrne, Joseph P. — of New York.
 Republican.
 Candidate for U.S. Representative from New York 6th District, 1932.
-Presumed deceased.
 Burial location unknown.

 Byrne, Kathleen A. — of Jamestown, Chautauqua County, N.Y.
 Democrat.
 Delegate to Democratic National Convention from New York, 1980, 1984.
 Female.
 Still living as of 1984.